Polychaete: Description

 The outer surface of the body wall consists of a simple columnar epithelium covered by a thin cuticle, constructed from cross-linked collagen fibers and may be 2 to 13 mm thick.
 Sclerotized collagen makes up their setae.

+The papillae of polychaetes are tiny, fleshy projections on the worm's body or parapodia, often associated with sensory and locomotive functions.
+Some papillae have sensory receptors to help the worm detect environmental changes, such as touch, water currents, or chemical signals, and support movement by working with parapodia to aid grip and friction during crawling or burrowing.
+Other papilla types play a protective role, specifically in the secretion of mucus used to deter predators.

 Underneath the cuticle, in order, are a thin layer of connective tissue, a layer of circular muscle, a layer of longitudinal muscle, and a peritoneum surrounding the coelom (body cavity).
 Additional oblique muscles move the parapodia.
-In most species the body cavity is divided into separate compartments by sheets of peritoneum between each segment, but in some species it is more continuous.
+In most species, the body cavity is divided into separate compartments by sheets of peritoneum between each segment, but in some species it is more continuous.